-How many times have we heard someone brag about that “awesome vacation” they had in some faraway place that you’re never likely to go?
+How many times have we heard someone brag about that “awesome vacation” they had in some faraway place that you’re never likely to go to?
 Too many to count I imagine.
-And with many countries still holding on tightly to entry restrictions, I may have found a resolution for your paralyzed wanderlust…Recapping five of the most memorable, eclectic cities around the globe worth all of the fuss, of course!
+And with many countries still holding on tightly to entry restrictions, I may have found a resolution for your paralyzed wanderlust…Recapping six of the most memorable, eclectic cities around the globe.

-After completing my almost three years of service in the US Peace Corps overseas in Eastern Europe, I was completely consumed by the notion of fulltime traveling.
+After completing my almost three years of service in the US Peace Corps overseas in Eastern Europe, I was completely consumed by the notion of full-time traveling.
 Visiting one dream destination after another became my forte as is sharing those adventures with you, reader.
-So, without further adieu, I present to you a brief list of eclectic cities that have left their permanent mark on my adventure-filled world map.
+So, without further adieu, I present to you a brief list of eclectic cities around the globe that have left their permanent mark on my adventure-filled world map.

 You won’t need your passport for this!